dilshankarunarathne/docker-notes/README.md

 ```
 We will get a **shell** from this command.
 The **shell** will execute the commands in the container.
 `root@8c915e73ee0f:/#` is the **shell prompt**.
 `root` is the user account we're logged as.
+So, by default - we log in as the *root* user, which has the highest privilages.